huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

     there multiple different attention layers, *e.g.* *self-attention*, *cross-attention*\...?
 -   How can you debug the model in the original environment of the repo?
-    Do you have to add [print]{.title-ref} statements, can you work with an interactive debugger like [ipdb]{.title-ref}, or should you use an efficient IDE to debug the model, like PyCharm?
+    Do you have to add `print` statements, can you work with an interactive debugger like [ipdb](https://pypi.org/project/ipdb/), or should you use an efficient IDE to debug the model, like PyCharm?

 It is very important that before you start the porting process, that you